bitnine-oss/agensgraph-python/README.md

-# AgensGraph Python driver
+# AgensGraph Python Driver

-It is AgensGraph client for Python, supports the graph data types like Vertex, Edge and Path used in AgensGraph.

-It is based on [psycopg2](https://github.com/psycopg/psycopg2).
+AgensGraph Python Driver allows Python programs to connect to an AgensGraph database.
+Since it is [Psycopg2](http://initd.org/psycopg/) type extension module for AgensGraph, it supports additional data types such as `Vertex`, `Edge`, and `Path` to represent graph data.

 ## Install